AlexandraVoloshyna/todos_tests-task/README.md

 ## Usage

-To start the development server and run the Netflix clone locally, use the following command:
+To start the development server and run the project, use the following command:

 ```bash
 npm run dev